allaboutopensource/openstack-automation/README.md

 # openstack-automation
 How to create a project in Openstack and link it to the AD group in Openstack

 We need to create a Jenkins pipeline for this project.
+This Jenkin build is a parametrized job where the parameters are : project_name, Group_name, Cost_center.

 We need to have 2 slave nodes connected to the master node:

-windows-node: To run the powershell commands in 1st stage
+1) windows-node: To run the powershell commands in 1st stage
-openstack-node: To run the openstack commands in 2nd stage
+2) openstack-node: To run the openstack commands in 2nd stage

-This Jenkin build is a parametrized job where the parameters are : project_name, Group_name, Cost_center.
+windows-node: You should have imported the AD module on to the node using the command: Import-Module Active Directory

-You need to source the RC file before running the openstack command on the slave node.
+openstack-node: You need to source the RC file before running the openstack command on the slave node.